 Learning a language would be a great deal simpler if all you had to do was learn the words and grammar.

-Besides learning their vocabulary, language learners also have to spend a proportion of their study time absorbing the cultural context for communicating with that particular culture.
-This might include understanding whether to address someone as ‘Tu’ or the more formal ‘Vous’ in French, understanding German handwriting, and getting your head around cultural concepts of humility which will affect verb conjugation in Korean or Japanese.
+Besides learning vocabulary, language learners also have to spend a proportion of their study time absorbing the cultural context for communication within the particular culture.
+This might include understanding whether to address someone as “Tu” or the more formal “Vous” in French, understanding German handwriting, and wrapping your head around cultural concepts of humility which will affect verb conjugation in Korean or Japanese.

 English certainly doesn’t have a monopoly on abstruse idioms.
 If a Japanese person has a lot of social connections and receives many party invitations, they may be described as having a wide face.

 The idiom that describes naively buying something unseen as “a cat in a sack” is common to Swedish, Polish, Latvian and Norwegian natives.
 Native speakers may not need to know that unscrupulous medieval butchers sold cats in place of live rabbits, however they may well use the expression confidently anyway.

 Some of the most unintelligible Chinese idioms come from traditional stories that are equally hard for outsiders to fathom.
 If a person is described as “carving the boat to find the sword,” it means they are not recognizing that situations can change.

 To understand this it’s essential to be familiar with the story of a man who lost his sword overboard whilst crossing a lake.
 He used a knife to cut a notch in the wood of the boat to mark the spot where it had fallen, in order to retrieve it in a calmer patch of water.

 Most idioms tend to be fairly old and long established and as a consequence many of the most enduring idioms tend to reflect a more old fashioned, rural way of life.
 Many of the most common idioms in any language reference simpler times and draw on everyday experiences and objects.